ron2111/Awesome-Projects-Collection/ML Projects/Project_doc.md

 By means of this project if any driver falls asleep or he / She eyes closes or gets drowsy he will be immediately alerted by an buzzer/Alarm System Using Face and Eye tracking
 Hope this project see light .

+<b><h3>Stock Price Prediciton Using LSTM</h3></b>

+Artificial Intelligence is shaping the future of stock trading; while humans remain a big part of the trading equation, AI plays a critical role.
+Made a Deep learning model, which could predict NASDAQ stock prices (National Association of Securities Dealers Automated Quotations).
+The model was built using Tensorflow Sequential API :
+A stacked LSTM was made with three LSTM layers, two Dropouts layers, and one final output layer.
+Since our task was stock price prediction, mean squared error loss was used with ‘adam’ optimizer for gradient descent.